YouHaveTrouble/BalanceBringer/readme.md

 Setting `mending.actively-remove` to true will make it so all instances of mending enchantment will be erased from your world and swapped with unbreaking III.
 Anywhere.
 Poof, gone.
 Easy as that.

-`remove-anvil-repair-limit` is gonna make sure players can fix their tools using anvil infinitely (but they have to have resources to do that).

-`max-cost` is how much the max repair cost should be if repair limit is disabled.
-Max cost that allows infinite repairs without repairing one-by-one material and not getting "Too Expensive" is 35.